-When installing a Secure Web Gateway as a virtual machine (VM) that runs as an instance in an AWS environment, you must have information about several environment parameters available.
+When installing Secure Web Gateway as a virtual machine (VM) that runs as an instance in an Amazon Web Services (AWS) environment, you must have information about several environment parameters available.

 This ID is displayed on the AWS console that is used for the setup when the instance is ready for launching.
-By comparing the displayed number with the number in a list, you can verify that this is indeed the instance that you want to launch.
+By comparing the displayed number with the number in a list, you can verify that this is the instance you want to launch.

-- AWS account number — Number of the Amazon Web Services account that is owned by Skyhigh Security.
 The account number is also displayed on the AWS console when an instance is ready for launching.

 For the list of valid AMI IDs and regions, as well as for the account number, see the download section of the Skyhigh Security Content & Cloud Security Portal at https://contentsecurity.skyhigh.cloud.

-Which instance type you choose depends on what you plan to use the Secure Web Gateway instance for, for example, testing or production.
+Which instance type you choose depends on what you want to use a Secure Web Gateway instance for, for example, testing or production.
 You should also take into account network performance.

-|Use||RAM (in GB)||Hard-disk space (in GB)||CPU Cores||Amazon instance type|
+|Use||RAM (in GB)||Hard-disk space (in GB)||CPU cores||AWS instance type|

 |Functional testing (user interface based on Java applet or desktop client)||4||80||4||m4.large|